apache/incubator-kie-kogito-apps/data-audit/README.md

 ### Data Audit subsystem

 This is the implementation of the Kogito Audit subystem.
-The subsystem allows to store the events from issued by
+The subsystem allows to store events from issued by
 - process engine
 - user task
 - job service